cmwdev2/cmail-wasm-lib/README.md

 # Package @subnet-wasm
 A wasm package with Rust utility functions based on `wasm-pack-template` and published to [npm](https://www.npmjs.com/package/@subnetter/subnet-wasm).
 Designed to be used by web apps.
+The library currently provides the dalek x25519 cryptolib to javascript apps.

 ## Publishing